hnakamur/rustc-deb/README.md

 ### Building on Windows

+There are two prominent ABIs in use on Windows: the native (MSVC) ABI used by Visual Studio, and the GNU ABI used by the GCC toolchain.
+Which version of Rust you need depends largely on what C/C++ libraries you want to interoperate with: for interop with software produced by Visual Studio use the MSVC build of Rust;
+for interop with GNU software built using the MinGW/MSYS2 toolchain use the GNU build.

+#### MinGW

 [MSYS2](http://msys2.github.io/) can be used to easily build Rust on Windows:

 1. Grab the latest MSYS2 installer and go through the installer.